qbatten-grata/eng-practices/review/index.md

 A code review is a process where someone other than the author(s) of a piece of code examines that code.

-At Google, we use code review to maintain the quality of our code and products.
+Code review is used to maintain the quality of our code.
+It’s an extremely important process.

-This documentation is the canonical description of Google's code review processes and policies.

-This page is an overview of our code review process.
-There are two other large documents that are a part of this guide:
+This is an overview of our code review process.
+It contains two main sections:

 -   **[How To Do A Code Review](reviewer/index.md)**: A detailed guide for code reviewers.
--   **[The CL Author's Guide](developer/index.md)**: A detailed guide for developers whose CLs are going through review.
+-   **[The PR Author's Guide](developer/index.md)**: A detailed guide for developers whose PRs are going through review.

-## What Do Code Reviewers Look For? {#look_for}
+## What Do Code Reviewers Look For?

 Code reviews should look at: